AyumuKasuga/SocialShare/README.md

 $('.counter').ShareCounter({
     url: 'http://my-site-url.com/my-article.html', // url for which you want show like counter
     class_prefix: 'c_', // optional class prefix for counter elements, default: 'c_'
-    display_counter_from: 0 // optional to set when counter is display, default: 0
+    display_counter_from: 0, // optional to set when counter is display, default: 0
+    increment: false // Optional.
+If this option is true you can summarize counters from different sources just using multiple classes for one container.
 })
 ```